There's a race to pass the stimulus by March 14. Here's what's at stake - KESQ

 The jobless payments are among the first federal lifelines from December’s $900 billion stimulus package set to expire, with additional provisions for expanded paid sick and family leave, small businesses, food stamps, housing protections and other relief lapsing in the following weeks and months.

-The Senate is set this week to begin considering the massive package that passed the House early Saturday morning, largely along party lines.
-But it will take some time to pass since senators are expected to make changes to the legislation — and then the House will have to vote on the revised bill before it is sent to Biden for his signature.
+The Senate is now considering the massive package that passed the House last week, largely along party lines.
+But it will take some time to pass since senators are expected to debate proposed amendments to the legislation before a final vote — and then the House will have to vote on the revised bill before it is sent to Biden for his signature.

 Meanwhile, the clock is ticking.

-Note: This story has been updated with the bill moving to the Senate floor.